 Christopher Gold is a partner in Robbins Geller Rudman & Dowd LLP’s Boca Raton office.
 His practice focuses on merger and acquisition, securities fraud, and consumer fraud litigation.

-Gold is fluent in Brazilian Portuguese.
-Gold earned a Bachelor of Science degree in Business Administration from Lynn University and a Juris Doctor degree from DePaul University College of Law.
+Christopher is fluent in Brazilian Portuguese.
+Christopher earned a Bachelor of Science degree in Business Administration from Lynn University and a Juris Doctor degree from DePaul University College of Law.

 - DePaul University College of Law, J.D., 2010